CasimirKaPazi/balhukbar/Grammar.md

 Nouns have no number, in best case they can be viewed as plural by default.
 It is possible to indicate that only one object is revered using a demonstrative and the number one.
-However, it is rarely used.
-It is better to thread nouns as numberless adjectives.
+However, it is rarely used and instead recommended to thread nouns as numberless adjectives.

 **maa ke paq jen**
 Q DEM one what
 "What is this one thing?"

 <div id='Abbreviation'/>